RTradeLtd/s3x/README.md

 ## Upstream Compatibility

-TODO: update this section.

-At the moment S3X has diverged from the MinIO codebase in the sense that we are implementing features in a fork of the codebase.
+s3x targets to be fully compatible with S3 and the latest minio release.
 We discussed with one of the MinIO lead devs, and they agreed that once we finish the iteration and have the first "v1 release" of s3x they will accept a PR from us to merge this functionality upstream.

 After that we will continue to develop on this fork of the codebase, however anytime we release bug fixes, new features, etc... we will be porting them upstream.

+If you observe any divergence from S3 or minio behaviour, please report them in the issues.

 ## Development/Testing